tinyzimmer/k3p/doc/k3p_install.md

                                   https://rancher.com/docs/k3s/latest/en/installation/install-options/server-config

       --kubeconfig-mode string    The mode to set on the k3s kubeconfig.
-Default is to only allow root access -n, --node-name string          An optional name to give this node in the cluster -k, --private-key string        The path to a private key to use when authenticating against the remote host, if not provided you will be prompted for a password (default "/home/<user>/.ssh/id_rsa")
+Default is to only allow root access --map-ports strings         DOCKER ONLY: Additional port mappings to apply to the leader node -n, --node-name string          An optional name to give this node in the cluster -k, --private-key string        The path to a private key to use when authenticating against the remote host, if not provided you will be prompted for a password (default "/home/<user>/.ssh/id_rsa")